Storybook gown constructed entirely out of recycled and discarded children’s Golden Books.

 “Jaw-dropping!”
 Glamour Italia

-The gown was featured on display at the National Heritage Museum in Lexington, MA.
+The gown was featured on display at the National Heritage Museum in Lexington, MA in 2012 and at Drift Contemporary Art Gallery in Portsmouth, NH in 2013.

 “The brand new attempt has placed Ryan Novelline among the top-class ‘green designers’.”
 GreenPack